 California Ecology and Conservation is open to all University of California undergraduates in good standing at their home campus who have at least a 2.5 GPA and have passed an introductory ecology or biology course prior to applying for the program.
+Students considering a career in field ecology, wildlife biology, botany, physical geography, conservation biology, or environmental science are particularly encouraged to apply.
 International students who are seeking a degree at the University of California are welcome to apply, but unfortunately international short-term students (one year or less) are not eligible.

 Students must complete an application and provide a copy of their unofficial transcript; there is no fee to apply.
 UC undergraduates with a minimum GPA of 2.5, in good standing with their home campus, and who have passed an introductory ecology or biology course are eligible to apply.
 Course instructors and NRS systemwide staff will be involved in the student selection process.

 Students must successfully complete a prerequisite course before applying to California Ecology and Conservation.

 No. The schedule of CEC requires full-time participation and represents a full course load.
 Additionally, you will not always have regular online access to email and will be in class and conducting research at irregular hours.
 Therefore other outside commitments during the course are not recommended, with the exception of an occasional online meeting.

 California Ecology and Conservation will be offered every spring, summer, and fall term.
 Application deadlines and other key dates for upcoming course offerings can be found here.